Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Juni 2025 00.29.01 UTC
+- WIB: Kamis, 26 Juni 2025 01.40.35 UTC
-- WITA: Kamis, 26 Juni 2025 01.29.01 UTC
+- WITA: Kamis, 26 Juni 2025 02.40.35 UTC
-- WIT: Kamis, 26 Juni 2025 02.29.01 UTC
+- WIT: Kamis, 26 Juni 2025 03.40.35 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success